 Remove meat from pressure cooker with tongs and pull apart into smaller pieces with fingers.
 Remove any ingredients that may have merged with the meat, but it doesn’t harm to leave a few bits of the herbs.

 Spread meat out on dehydrator tray covered with non-stick sheet or fruit leather insert.

 Spoon some of the flavorful liquid from the pressure cooker over the meat on the tray.

-Store in an air-tight container for short-term storage of a week or two, vacuum seal for mid-term storage of a month or two, or freeze for long-term storage greater than a couple of months.
+Store in an air-tight container for short-term storage of a few weeks, vacuum seal for storage up to six months, or freeze for long-term storage greater than six months.